-With a wealth of natural resources, reputation as a global centre for mining, and technological expertise, British Columbia is poised to meet this growing demand.
+With a wealth of natural resources, reputation as a global centre for mineral exploration and technological expertise, British Columbia is poised to meet this growing demand.
 The potential reward for British Columbia companies servicing this demand is significant.

 The province’s Pacific Rim location provides one of the shortest shipping routes to Asia, a market that is experiencing exceptional growth.

 Watch this short video on British Columbia’s Mining advantages.

 China, Japan, South Korea, India, Europe and Southeast Asia are significant users of raw mine products, and British Columbia is a reliable exporter of the products they need.

 With its economy growing at over six per cent per year and prominence as a manufacturing centre, China requires a huge volume of natural resources.
 In addition to its domestic supply, China looks to other markets for raw materials such as coal and metals.